Genius

 General characteristics

 Geniuses go through two stages in their development.
-The first one is the development stage when the Genius already realizes that they are significantly ahead of their colleagues, but at the same time they work for the team and do not require a special attitude.
+The first one is the development stage when the Genius already realizes that they are significantly ahead of their colleagues, but at the same time, they work for the team and do not require special treatment.
 Geniuses in the first stage deliver the greatest benefit to the company.
 The second stage comes when the Genius realizes the whole depth of the gap between their level and the level of other team members and can no longer restrain their need for recognition.
 From this moment, the Genius' requirements for the level of tasks performed, resource allocation, and working conditions will only increase.

 Strengths